pablichjenkov/macao-sdk/README.md

          }
      }
  ```
- It is the time to consul a web service, render data into the screen, perform business logic or
+ It is the time to consult a web service, render data into the screen, perform business logic or
- perhaps starting another child Flow, who cares.
+ perhaps starting another child Coordinator.
- Upon completion your Flow will indicate its parent that it is done, then the parent will decide
+ Upon completion your Coordinator will indicate its parent that it is done, then the parent will
- what to do next according to the navigation logic of your app.
-Communication between Parent and
+ decide what to do next according to the navigation logic of your app.
+Communication between
- Child Flow is up to you, you can choose a Listener interface per Flow or do it in a more reactive
+ Parent and Child Coordinator is up to the developer, you can choose a direct Listener Delegate
- way where the parent is an Observer of the Child Flow subjects, who cares.
+ pattern or do it in a more reactive way where the parent is an Observer of a Child Coordinator

- ### State Context
- The State Context is the component you pass traversing the Flow Tree to update Flow dependencies.
- A Flow Tree is parametrized to a StateContext type.
-Is up to the developer what method to use, the
- provided samples use a Service Provider mechanism inspired by the InheritedWidget model of Flutter
- Framework.
- The StateContext can hold or be a DaggerObjectGraph that gets passed down and consumers get
- injected from it.
+ Observable pipe of events.
+See the samples.

- ### Build times and Share-ability
+ ### Build times, testability and Share-ability
- A Flow is build and be tested independently, as long as it receives the appropriate dependencies
+ A Coordinator is build and tested independently, as long as it receives the appropriate dependencies
  it will just work.
-It should not complain about and Android Framework class or anything like that.
+It should not complain about and Android Framework class most of the times.
- That's what is important to depend only on abstractions and not on concretions.
+ That's why is important to depend only on abstractions and not on concretions.
 It should only care
  about transitioning to the right next Stage like a good **Stage-Machine** does.
- A Flow can also be shared from one project to another, ensure that the foreign StateContext
- provides the right dependencies for the shared Flow and that's it.
- As an example you can re-use a Login Flow across different projects.
+ As an example you can re-use an Authorization Coordinator across different projects.

  See the sample apps for most use cases.
-Start by playing with simple Flows by extending **Flow**
+Start by playing with simple Coordinators by
- and then create composite Flows by extending **CompoundFlow**.
+ extending **Coordinator** class and then create composite Coordinators by extending
+ **CompoundCoordinator** class.